 Economics for Success is targeted at Grade 8 to 10 students in Québec, Nova Scotia, Saskatchewan, Manitoba, PEI, and Ontario, delivered through JA Canada.
 The program helps students develop positive attitudes towards education and the future, explore the relationship between education and personal goals, and learn about managing money and credit.

 An extension of the engineering department of the University of Ottawa, Engineering Outreach provides STEM programs to youth.
 We are pleased to support a new initiative that provides workshops for mathematics teachers to incorporate coding and technology into their mathematics curricula..

 Pacific Institute for the Mathematical Sciences

 The Pacific Institute for the Mathematical Sciences (PIMS) is committed to increasing public awareness of the importance of mathematics.
 PIMS initiatives include working with First Nations in British Columbia to improve math literacy.
-The AFC supports PIMS’ work with grants to sponsor teacher-training workshops focused on aboriginal and at-risk students.
+The AFC supports PIMS’ work with grants to sponsor teacher-training workshops focused on Indigenous and other at-risk students.

 Science and Mathematics in Action (SMAC)

 SMAC is a project coordinated by Laval University with a mandate to awaken and strengthen youth interest in science and mathematics, support the work of math, science and technology teachers by providing them access to interactive educational tools and demystify mathematics in the general population, Most of their outreach is in Quebec but their Show Math video has been shown across Canada.
 Show Math